Molecular and Cellular Biology (8375.3)

 The Unit Convener reserves the right to quesiton students on any of their submitted work.

 In this unit, there is a total of 40 contact hours in the semester comprising 18 hours of practicals + 22 hours of lectures.The remaining hours should be assigned to personal study of the unit material, and to the completion of assignments.
 As a guide, allow approximately 1 hour of work per one percent of the final mark.
 For example, an assessment item worth 10% should be allocated 10 hours of work.

 Active participation in all scheduled laboratory classes is compulsory and attendance will be recorded.
 To avoid penalty in the case of illness or extenuating circumstances, please email the unit convener of your absence prior to the session, or within 3 days of missing the practical session.
 For all absences, students must provide supporting documentation.
 Students must attend at least 80% of the practical sessions (ie 5 out of the 6 sessions) in order to pass the unit.

 Watching all online lectures is expected and strongly recommended.

 Required IT skills

-Basic knowledge of word processing software and search engines is required.
+Basic knowledge of word processing software, Excel, and search engines are required.